Keviwevii/tributepage/README.md

 # Tribute Page for Symmetra

-This was my first project for my FreeCodeCamp responsive web design certification.
+This was my first project for the FreeCodeCamp responsive web design certification.
 This webpage was created with HTML, CSS and flexbox.

 ![Image of symmetra carwashing Soldier: 76]